what-is-a-police-caution

 Youths (18 and under)

 Youth conditional cautions, however, require a bit more waiting.
-They take three months to become “spent” after meeting the conditions, and during this time they will be visible on standard and enhanced DBS checks.
-Once “spent” they, too, will not automatically be disclosed.
+They take three months to become “spent” after meeting the conditions, and during this time, they will be visible on standard and enhanced DBS checks.
+Once “spent”, they, too, will not automatically be disclosed.

 How to get a police caution removed

 We’re often asked how to get a police caution removed.
-Police cautions will never automatically be deleted however, it is possible to apply to have a caution and its trace elements deleted from the PNC so that it will not appear anywhere in the future.
+Police cautions will never automatically be deleted; however, it is possible to apply to have a caution and its trace elements deleted from the PNC so that it will not appear anywhere in the future.

 This can only be done if there are sufficient grounds to demonstrate your case as being ‘exceptional’.
-Whether this test is met is entirely within the discretion of the police, so any application must persuade them with good reasons, to exercise that discretion in your favour.
+Whether this test is met is entirely within the discretion of the police, so any application must persuade them with good reasons to exercise that discretion in your favour.

 How can we help

-At Richard Nelson LLP, we specialise in advising on and drafting applications to the police to delete any information they may hold about you either on the national (PNC) or local (PND) databases (except convictions which cannot be removed).
+At Richard Nelson LLP, we specialise in advising on and drafting applications to the police to delete any information they may hold about you, either on the national (PNC) or local (PND) databases (except convictions, which cannot be removed).
 Once deleted, that information will no longer appear on any DBS Certificate or Police Certificate.
 Our specialist caution and DBS lawyers can provide expert legal advice.

-We have handled hundreds of cases and covered all of the normal offences which result in caution.
+We have handled hundreds of cases and covered all of the normal offences which result in a caution.
 However, every case is different and unique to the specific circumstances.
 We go through every detail with you very carefully so we understand your case and can then properly draft your grounds for deletion to submit to the relevant police force.

 Learn more about our police caution removal service or get in touch for a consultation with the experts at Richard Nelson LLP today.